“That’s the best eye test I’ve ever had” ….Why do we hear this all the time?

 There are many reasons why an eye examination at Perspective is different to those you might have had before.

-1: Time – To do things properly you need plenty of it.
-With many appointments lasting 45 minutes you won’t feel like you are being rushed along a conveyor belt.
+Time – To do things properly you need plenty of it.
+With appointments lasting at least 45 minutes you won’t feel like you are being rushed along a conveyor belt.
 We will have time to explain everything and answer all your questions.

 A closer look at Your Eye Examination

 If you have never had an eye test before, rest assured that the process is simple but thorough.
 Our optometrist will look closely at all aspects of your vision and eye health.
 A warm welcome and introduction proceeds the Pre-Screening checks, the main eye examination then follows.
 Once your visual requirements have been determined a hand over to a member of our qualified dispensing optician led team will occur.
 Using the optometrist’s findings the dispensers will guide you through the process of choosing your eye wear, if it is required.